MicrosoftDocs/visualstudio-docs/docs/python/includes/vs-2019/unit-testing-python-in-visual-studio.md

 ## Select the test framework for a Python project

-Visual Studio supports two testing frameworks for Python, [unittest](https://docs.python.org/3/library/unittest.html) and [pytest](https://pytest.org/en/latest/).
+Visual Studio supports two testing frameworks for Python, [unittest](https://docs.python.org/3/library/unittest.html) and [pytest](https://pytest.org/en/latest/) (available in Visual Studio 2019 starting with version 16.3).
 By default, no framework is selected when you create a Python project.
 To specify a framework, right-click on the project name in Solution Explorer and select the **Properties** option.
 This opens the project designer, which allows you to configure tests through the **Test** tab.
 From this tab, you can select the test framework that you want to use for your project.

 * For the **unittest** framework, the project's root directory is used for test discovery.
 This location, as well as the text pattern for identifying tests, can be modified on the **Test** tab to user specified values.
 * For the **pytest** framework, testing options such as test location and filename patterns are specified using the standard pytest .ini configuration file.
 See the [pytest reference documentation](https://docs.pytest.org/en/latest/reference.html#ini-options-ref) for more details.